-This paper discusses contracts that are incomplete in the sense that unforeseen, and therefore not-contracted-on, contingencies are likely to significantly affect the payoff implications of different actions.
+This paper discusses contracts that are incomplete in the sense that unforeseen, and therefore not-contracted-on, contingencies are likely to significantly affect payoffs.
 The parties to such contracts typically only have incentives to communicate about foreseen contingencies, as there is nothing relevant to say about anything else.
 Yet, parties to these contracts often incur costs to engage in "small talk."
-We define small talk as a face-to-face meeting between potential future trading partners, in which many or all specifics of possible future trades are unknown, and the parties spend time discussing issues with no immediate payoff relevance.
-We will rationalize these meetings by demonstrating, in a tightly controlled experimental setting, that they nurture trust and cooperative norms, thus compensating for contractual incompleteness.
+We define small talk as a face-to-face meeting between potential future trading partners, in which many or all specifics of possible future trades are unknown, and the parties spend time discussing issues with no obvious payoff relevance.
+We will rationalize these meetings by demonstrating, in a tightly controlled experimental setting, that small talk nurtures trust and cooperative norms, thus compensating for contractual incompleteness.

-However, this effect can also help explain several other widespread behaviors.2 One example is networking, a very common practice seemingly motivated by the belief that, should you ever need to contact someone, they will be more receptive if the two of you have met - even briefly.
+This effect can also help explain several other widespread behaviors.2 One example is networking, a very common practice seemingly motivated by the belief that, should you ever need to contact someone, they will be more receptive if the two of you have met - even briefly.
 (A variant of this is the perceived advantage of "knowing" your boss).
 Another example is corporate "team-building exercises," where employees engage in activities that, among other things, require communication, generally seen as efforts to shift the organizational equilibrium toward greater efficiency.
 The prevalence of these and similar examples raises an important question: does small talk really make a difference?

 To start thinking about the contracting function of small talk, it is helpful to review some stylized facts about when it is, and is not, considered necessary.
-First, small is typically unnecessary in settings like grocery stores, online retailing, or stock markets, where simple formal contracts cover all relevant contingencies.
-Second, informal contracts, such as handshakes or verbal promises, are often used when the agreement involves a small number of wellunderstood risks of defection.
-Examples include, "I will do the job to a reasonable standard, and
+First, small talk is typically unnecessary in settings like grocery stores, online retailing, or stock markets, where simple formal contracts cover all relevant contingencies.
+Second, informal contracts, such as handshakes or verbal promises, are often used when the agreement involves a small number of well-understood risks of defection.
+Examples include, "I will do the job to a reasonable standard, and you will then pay me \$X," "Once this foal is weaned, I will sell it to you for \$Y," and "If you agree to bring me the money tomorrow, I will not sell the car to anyone else in the meantime."